 The effect of currency exchange rates on our business is an important factor in understanding period-to-period comparisons.
-We use non-GAAP constant currency revenues ("constant currency revenues") and non-GAAP percentage change in constant currency revenues ("percentage change in constant currency revenues") for financial and operational decision-making and as a means to evaluate period-to-period comparisons.
+We use non-GAAP constant currency revenues ("constant currency revenues") and non-GAAP percentage change in constant currency revenues") for financial and operational decision-making and as a means to evaluate period-to-period comparisons.
 We believe the presentation of results on a constant currency basis in addition to U.S. Generally Accepted Accounting Principles (GAAP) results helps improve the ability to understand our performance, because it excludes the effects of foreign currency volatility that are not indicative of our core operating results.